 What is the Cost of a Revision Rhinoplasty?

 There are many factors that contribute to revision rhinoplasty procedures.
 Physicians may or may not require payment for consultation.
 Revision rhinoplasty procedures may cost anywhere from a few thousand dollars up to $20,000 dollars, depending on the location and reputation of the surgeon.
-Besides the specific surgical procedure required correcting the problem, costs include anesthesia and hospital fees.
-Some surgeons own a private practice clinic where he/she performs procedures.
+Besides the specific surgical procedure required to correct the problem, costs include anesthesia and hospital fees.
+Some surgeons own a private practice clinic where they perform procedures.
 This may alter the cost of procedures.
 Dr. Hilger utilizes a certified operating center for patient safety and comfort.

 Revision Rhinoplasty FAQ

 How do I choose the best revision Rhinoplasty surgeon?

 Deciding on a revision rhinoplasty can be a difficult and traumatic experience.
 To feel confident in your decision, consult only with the best surgeons, with extensive experience in both rhinoplasty and revision rhinoplasty procedures.
 The best rhinoplasty surgeons will be a board-certified facial cosmetic surgeon and will have undergone specialized, rigorous training in facial cosmetic surgery.
 The best revision rhinoplasty surgeons will listen to your needs and wants regarding your nose, then develop an individualized surgical plan especially for your unique situation.